Tutorial

 python3 qmcpy-client.py http://localhost:4243

-Have a closer look at qmcpy-client.py.
-Try and change the distribution to a different one, e.g. a normal distribution with similar variance.
+• Optional: Have a closer look at qmcpy-client.py.
+Try and change the distribution to a different one, e.g. change the bounds of the uniform distribution or use a normal distribution with similar variance.
 Refer to QMCPy’s documentation for details.

 Bayesian inverse problems

 All Bayesian inference benchmarks in the library provide a model named posterior that maps a model parameter to the log of a Bayesian posterior.
-In contrast to propagation benchmarks, the task is to find (properties of) the posterior distribution while only accessing the posterior, and thereby the model, a finite amount of times.
+The task is to find (properties of) the posterior distribution while only accessing the posterior, and thereby the model, a finite amount of times.
 Spin up such a benchmark problem:

 docker run -it -p 4243:4243 linusseelinger/benchmark-analytic-gaussian-mixture